-Whether you're headed to Canada on the IEC to work the snow season, teaching English in Southeast Asia, volunteering in Africa, or working at a summer camp in the United States, a working holiday is a fantastic way of sustaining your travels or topping up your bank account for your next overseas adventure.
+Whether you're headed to Canada on the IEC program to work the snow season, teaching English in Southeast Asia, volunteering in Africa, or working at a summer camp in the United States, a working holiday is a fantastic way of sustaining your travels or topping up your bank account for your next overseas adventure.

-Who should get Working Holiday travel insurance?
+Who should get working holiday travel insurance?

-Travellers of any age who plan to go overseas for a week, month, or up to two years can get Working Holiday travel insurance with Fast Cover.
+Travellers of any age who plan to go overseas for a week, month, or up to two years can get working holiday travel insurance with Fast Cover.

-Fast Cover's Working Holiday travel insurance is ideal if you're:
+Fast Cover's working holiday travel insurance is ideal if you're: